Is HVAC a Good Career? Absolutely! Here's Why.

 Most HVAC technicians work independently.
 You may be asked to shadow a more experienced tech for your first few months, but with experience, your supervisor may trust you to handle more and more projects on your own.
 Also, with time and training, many HVAC technicians learn enough about the business to become their own bosses.
 Owning a small business isn’t for everyone, and it does require an additional level of licensing, certification, and bookkeeping, but if you prefer to set your own hours and want the freedom to take on certain projects, it’s nice to know there is a possibility for that in the future.

-HVAC work is somewhat seasonal.
-HVAC technicians work year-round.
-When they are not fixing air conditioners, they are maintaining refrigeration equipment or making sure the heat is working in a home, or possibly building entirely new systems in newly constructed buildings.
+When HVAC technicians are not fixing air conditioners, they are maintaining refrigeration equipment or making sure the heat is working in a home, or possibly building entirely new systems in newly constructed buildings.
 However, there are times of the year when HVAC technicians are needed to repair and install systems, especially when the weather is very hot or very cold, and there are other times when demand is low, allowing some HVAC technicians to rest and take time off if an employer permits.

-Pro #19.
-Active Work That Helps You Stay Fit.
+18. Active Work That Helps You Stay Fit

 HVAC technicians climb ladders, crouch in small places, lift heavy equipment, and are always on their feet.
 Often installers are working outdoors or in buildings that are still being constructed.
 This active work helps keep some HVAC Technicians fit as opposed to desk jobs where people are often sitting down throughout the day.